“As I perform Bach’s Chaconne, I feel as though I am given a rare glimpse over the edge.”

 According to Helga Thoene, the Chaconne is full of chorale quotations.
 Others recognise all kinds of numerical relationships and others kabbalistic and mystical things in this music.
 Do you believe in it and do you engage with it ?
 Does it enrich your experience of the S&P ?

-'I have Thoene's books.
-Fun to enjoy reading they are not, far too complicated.
-But the 'discovery' of the parallels with the chorales in the Chaconne is quite special.
-It substantiates the theory that Bach wrote the Chaconne as a requiem for his first wife.
-And the opportunity that has arisen, thanks to Thoene, to perform the Chaconne like this, with five singers added, is truly spectacular.
-I had the opportunity to do this with the Hilliard Ensemble in its last year of performance.
-I came upon it as a result of the Morimur CD they recorded with Christophe Poppen.
-I will never forget that experience !
+'I have Thoene’s books.
+They are not fun to read, far too complicated.
+But the ‘discovery’ of the parallels with the chorales in the Chaconne is something special.
+It supports the theory that Bach wrote the Chaconne as a requiem for his first wife.
+And the opportunity, thanks to Thoene, to perform the Chaconne with five additional singers is truly spectacular.
+I had the opportunity to do this with the Hilliard Ensemble in its final year.
+I came across it through the Morimur CD they had recorded with Christophe Poppen.
+I will never forget this experience!
 I will always carry the sound of the singers with me when I play the Chaconne.'

 This interview previously appeared in the magazine De Nieuwe Muze.